Torsion groups and the Bienvenu--Geroldinger conjecture: Introduction

 \section{Introduction}

-Let $S$ be a semigroup (see the end of this section for notation and terminology).
-Equipped with the (binary) op\-er\-a\-tion of setwise multiplication defined on the power set of $S$ by
+Let $H$ be a semigroup (see the end of this section for notation and terminology).
+Equipped with the (binary) op\-er\-a\-tion of setwise multiplication defined on the power set of $H$ by

-the collection of all non-empty subsets of $S$ is itself a semigroup, denoted by $\mathcal P(S)$ and referred to as the \evid{large power semigroup} of $S$.
-Moreover, the family of all non-empty \textit{finite} subsets of $S$ is a sub\-semi\-group of $\mathcal P(S)$, denoted by $\mathcal P_\fin(S)$ and called the \evid{finitary power semigroup} of $S$.
+the collection of all non-empty subsets of $H$ is itself a semigroup, denoted by $\mathcal P(H)$ and called as the \evid{large power semigroup} of $H$.
+Moreover, the family of all non-empty \textit{finite} subsets of $H$ is a sub\-semi\-group of $\mathcal P(H)$, denoted by $\mathcal P_\fin(H)$ and called the \evid{finitary power semigroup} of $H$.
+It is clear that $\mathcal P(H) = \mathcal P_\fin(H)$ if and only if $H$ is finite.
+We will generically refer to either of these structures as a \evid{power semigroup}.

-The systematic investigation of these structures began in the late 1960s and was continued quite intensively by semigroup theorists and computer scientists through the 1980s and 1990s.
-A catalyst of these early developments has been the role that power semigroups play in the study of formal languages and automata.
-A milestone in the history of the subject was marked by a 1967 paper of Tamura and Shafer \cite{Tam-Sha1967} that has eventually led to the following questions, where a sem\-i\-group $H$ is said to be \evid{globally isomorphic} to a semigroup $K$ if there is a \evid{global isomorphism} from $H$ to $K$, that is, an isomorphism from $\mathcal P(H)$ to $\mathcal P(K)$.
+The systematic investigation of power semigroups began in the late 1960s and was continued quite intensively by semigroup theorists and computer scientists through the 1980s and 1990s.
+A catalyst of these early developments has been the role that power semigroups play in the study of formal languages and automata \cite{Alm02}.
+A milestone in the history of the subject was marked by a 1967 paper of Tamura and Shafer \cite{Tam-Sha1967} that has eventually led to the following questions.